Our Team

 Student President & Systems Architect

 Ilaria’s passion for mental health advocacy extends beyond personal interest.
-She has been pivotal in organizing events for mental health and addiction organizations while launching “Project Butterfly,” an online initiative aimed at enhancing reading comprehension and addressing educational disparities.
+She has been pivotal in organizing events for mental health and addiction organizations and launched “Project Butterfly,” an online initiative aimed at enhancing reading comprehension and addressing educational disparities.

 Beyond grassroots activism, Ilaria has partnered with renowned fashion brands Michael Kors and Jimmy Choo, leveraging these collaborations to amplify awareness and fundraising for mental health causes.
 By aligning with global names, she extends her advocacy to a broader audience.